Epictek/Kitsu-Scripts/README.md

 $.getScript("https://rawgit.com/Epictek/Hummingbird-scripts/master/followers.js")

-# How to use these scripts
+# How to use the above scripts
 1. On the hummingbird site press f12
 2. click Console
 3. Here paste the code associated with the script for example